-28 Article IV, Section 4.6(a)(vii)(A).
+29 Article IV, Section 4.6(a)(vii)(A).

-- Full consensus no review team members speak against the recommendation in its last readings. - Consensus a small minority disagrees, but most agree.
+- Consensus a small minority disagrees, but most agree.
 A rule-of-thumb for judging consensus is that the decision is supported by 80% of the review team. - Strong support but significant opposition most of the group supports a recommendation but a significant number of members do not. - Divergence no strong support for any particular position, rather many different points of view.
 Sometimes this is due to irreconcilable differences of opinion and sometimes it is due to the fact that no one has a particularly strong or convincing viewpoint, but the members of the group agree that it is worth listing the issue in the report nonetheless. - Minority view a proposal where a small number of people support the recommendation.
 This can happen in response to a consensus, strong support but significant opposition, and no consensus; or, it can happen in cases where there is neither support nor opposition to a suggestion made by a small number of individuals.